diegopacheco/writing-interpreter-in-go/README.md

 # writing-interpreter-in-go

-Book: Writing an Interpreter in Go
+Book: Writing an Interpreter in Go by Thorsten Ball

 ## Notes